dsheiko/ng-template/README.md

 `NgTemplate` is a light-weight DOM-based template engine, inspired by AngularJS.

-While `mustache.js`, `Handlebars` or `_.template` are all nice and shiny, until it comes to a form.
+`mustache.js`, `Handlebars` or `_.template` are all nice and shiny, until it comes to a form.
 With every rending these template engines replace the bound DOM subtree and the state of inputs gets lost.

 `NgTemplate` treats the DOM carefully.
 It modifies the exact target nodes gracefully according to the directives and actual state.

 ## Motivation